Exploring Zion National Park

 Red Reef Trail

 Similarly, Red Reef is outside of Zion, but the trailhead is less than a 30 minute drive from the Kolob Canyon’s Visitor Center.
 The Red Reef Trail is a relatively easy 1.7-ish mile out-and-back hike along Quail Creek to a stunning canyon just outside of St. George.
-The Moqui steps do require a bit of courage to cross.
+The Moki steps do require a bit of courage to cross.
 The trail continues upstream but will likely be underwater in the winter and spring months.
 For more information, see my post on Red Reef Trail.

 4 - The Subway